ayazuddin007/Kubernetes-Mumshad/Installation/Kubenetes_Minikube_Installation.md

   	- sudo mv /root/.kube /root/.minikube $HOME
   	- sudo chown -R $USER $HOME/.kube $HOME/.minikube

-	As long as you see the message ‘Kubectl is now configured to use the cluster.’ you have successfully ran Minikube.
+	As long as you see the message â€˜Kubectl is now configured to use the cluster.â€™ you have successfully ran Minikube.